mayfloweralki/homepage/README.md

 NLP for Outlook and Teams search, based on fine-tuning on, and/or few-shot prompting to, various large pre-trained language models.

 ## Mobvoi AI Lab, Seattle WA, 2016-2020
 [Mobvoi](http://www.mobvoi.com) makes speech-enabled smart [IoT devices](http://store.ticwear.com), from hardware to software, all in-house.
-We are one of the most successful company in smart watches.
+We are one of the most successful companies in smart watches.
 Mobvoi also provides the in-car voice assistant for VW automobiles in China.
 The technology includes both on-the-cloud and on-device voice navigation, enabling majority of services without internet connection.
 Though a young company that focuses on industry products, we are actively participating in our speech research community with our limited resources.
 Our publications can be found in [Mobvoi publications](mobvoi/REAMD.md).